saukennn/sauk-hat/topics/operatingSystems/operating-system-architeture.md

 ## Architecture Types
 ### Monolithic architetcture
-Used in the first OS's tais such as CP/M, MS-DOS and initial Linux versions
+Used in the first OS's tais such as CP/M, MS-DOS and initial Linux versions.